-Wednesday, November 1 is World Vegan Day, and November is World Vegan Month, and as a start we encourage everyone to celebrate with a glass of vegan wine!
-100% of the wines in our portfolio are vegan-friendly, and winery partners Cantina Pizzolato and Domaine Gioulis have taken the step to be Certified Vegan by the Vegan Society of the UK, and Pratello by Bioagricert vegan cert, and can display a certified vegan seal on their labels.
+Thursday, November 1 is World Vegan Day, and November is World Vegan Month, and as a start we encourage everyone to celebrate with a glass of vegan wine!
+100% of the wines in our portfolio are vegan-friendly, and most are Certified Vegan.
+There are no animal byproducts used in the production of any of our wines.
+Animal-based fining agents are often used in conventional winemaking to produced a polished finish.

 But what would it take to transition completely to a vegan lifestyle?
 We asked blogger Sarah Jones to give us her take on embracing a vegan diet.

 Transitioning to a Vegan Lifestyle: What You Should Know